 PhD Scholarships Program

-A new three-year program of PhD scholarships is co-funded by the Leukaemia Foundation and the Haematology Society of Australia and New Zealand (HSANZ).
+PhD scholarships co-funded by the Leukaemia Foundation and the Haematology Society of Australia and New Zealand (HSANZ).

-The Leukaemia Foundation is helping more medical and science graduates pursue a research career in blood cancer by combining resources and working in partnership with HSANZ.
+The Leukaemia Foundation is helping more medical and science graduates pursue a research career in blood cancer by combining resources and working in partnership with HSANZ to co-fund PhD scholarships.

-These prestigious doctoral scholarships will be awarded to Australian applicants who demonstrate outstanding merit in blood cancer research.
+These prestigious doctoral scholarships are awarded to Australian applicants who demonstrate outstanding merit in blood cancer research.
 They are open to all areas of Australian research in blood cancers and blood cancer related disorders.

 Applicants’ work must align with a least one of the Leukaemia Foundation’s seven research priorities: